Skyscanner/backpack-ios/CONTRIBUTING.md

 Please submit your requested changes as a pull request to the `main` branch.
 If your branch becomes out of date and conflicts need to be resolved with `main` use `git rebase`, do not merge `main` into your feature branch.

+Please add the correct label to your PR:

+* major, A breaking change or new component
+* minor, A non-breaking chang
+* patch, A fixed bug or updates to documentation

 Write your commit messages using imperative mood and in general follow the rules in [How to Write a Good Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Upgrading Xcode/iOS